stefanZorcic/scaling-book/gpus.md

 ### Data Parallelism

 As noted before, DP and ZeRO sharding involve either a weight AllReduce or a ReduceScatter + AllGather in the backward pass.
-Since these both have the same cost, to be compute-bound for pure data parallelism or FSDP *without in-network reductions,* we have, per layer, in the backward pass, with an axis of size X:
+Since these both have the same cost, to be compute-bound for pure data parallelism or FSDP *without in-network reductions*, we have, per layer, in the backward pass, with an axis of size X:

 $$T_\text{math} = \frac{2 \cdot 2 \cdot 2 \cdot BDF}{X \cdot C}$$